andsmedeiros/uevloop/README.md

 ### System queues

-The `sysqueues` module contains the necessary queues for sharing data amongst the core modules.
+The `sysqueues` component contains the necessary queues for sharing data amongst the core components.
 It holds queues for events in differing statuses.

-As is the case with system pools, the `sysqueues` module should not be directly operated by the programmer, except for declaration and initialisation.
+As is the case with system pools, the `sysqueues` component should not be directly operated by the programmer, except for declaration and initialisation.

 Configure the size of each queue created in `src/uel_config.h`.